-Geoff Provest is very much a hands-on MP, recognised for his loud and passionate advocacy for his electorate and his practice of accompanying emergency services workers on their shifts to better understand the problems facing his community.
+Geoff Provest is very much a hands-on MP, recognised for his loud and passionate advocacy for his electorate.

-Prior to his election, Geoff was the long-term general manager of the Tweed Heads Bowls Club – the largest bowls club in the southern hemisphere.
+Prior to his election in 2007, Geoff was the long-term general manager of the Tweed Heads Bowls Club – the largest bowls club in the southern hemisphere.

 Geoff served as the Parliamentary Secretary for Police and Emergency Services and Parliamentary Secretary to the Deputy Premier before becoming Temporary Speaker of the House.
 In 2019 Geoff became the Parliamentary Secretary for Tourism and Major Events.